top of page

 VISITING THE PARK:

-Directions: Enter “Korazim” into Waze.
+Directions: Enter “Korazim National Park” into Waze.

 Admission: This is a site of the Israel Nature and Parks Authority.
 Hours are Sunday to Thursday and Saturday 8.00 a.m. to 5.00 p.m. and Friday and holiday eves 8.00 a.m. to 4.00 p.m.
 It closes 1 hour earlier in the winter.
 A brochure with a map is available in English.
 Their store sells drinks and snacks.
 Their telephone number is 04 693-4982.
 This is their website.

 Public transport: Enter "Korazim" into Moovit.
-There is a close bus stop at which a bus between Hatsor Hagliglit and Almagor stops a few times a day.
+There is a close bus stop at which a bus line between Hatsor Hagliglit and Almagor stops a few times a day.
 There are also buses to Amiad Junction, which is a 1.5 Km/18-minute walk away.

 Olive press.jpeg